The average company uses more than 100 SaaS applications—and this number is growing by double digit percentages, year over year.

 Since an EA platform operates in the cloud, it enables instant provisioning, 100% uptime, and zero maintenance requirements.

-Workato’s CEO, Vijay Tella, offers more on why you need to use an enterprise automation platform instead of an iPaaS:
+Workato’s CEO, Vijay Tella, offers more on why you need to use an integration-led automation platform instead of an iPaaS:

 While working at these companies, they began to ideate a more powerful platform that fully addresses the needs of the enterprise.